Scottish Baps, also called buns when homemade, are fresh soft pockets of bread perfect for a sandwich.

 I know you may think I’m joking, but yes, bread products can easily drive the budget higher each week.

-Lowering expenses for our family meant having to watch flyer sales and buy bread as I shop each week so it stays fresh.
+Lowering expenses for our family meant watching flyer sales and buying bread as I shop each week so it stays fresh.

 I would buy a dozen buns for sandwiches, and they are typically gone within a couple of days.

 With a bit of fine-tuning, I found the easiest and cheapest way was to make homemade baps and buns at a fraction of the cost compared to the grocery store.

 The following bread ingredients below will make loads of Scottish Baps/Buns.